rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 ![](map.png){:.w300}

-You can find the full map [at this website](http://www.spitenet.com/cave/), but note that you will be implementing a portion of the full map!
+You can find the full map, including a spoiler-free version, [at this website](http://www.spitenet.com/cave/), but note that you will be implementing a portion of the full map!

 But there is more than just navigating, at all times you can ask for `HELP` for an explanation of the game, or `LOOK` to get a detailed description of the room you are in.
 From the previous example you could see that the second time a room is entered a shorter description was shown.
-If we were to use look we would see the following:
+If we were to enter the `LOOK` command we would again see the following:

     > LOOK
     You are standing at the end of a road before a small brick